-We’re looking at a record turnout of students for this year’s NW Youth Careers Expo on Tuesday, March 14, 2017, at the Oregon Convention Center.
-This week, we’re highlighting the exhibitors in the Health Care Zone, which will have a great mix of serious career learning and hands-on fun.
+We’re six weeks away from this year’s NW Youth Careers Expo on Tuesday, March 19, 2019 at the Oregon Convention Center and the excitement is building.
+This week, we’re highlighting the exhibitors in the Health Care Zone, which will offer students ample opportunities for career learning and hands-on fun.

 In the Health Zone, students can:

 - Connect with people who work in health care

 - Discover the incredible diversity of careers within health care

 - Learn about the skills and education needed for different career paths

 - Try out the simulation labs and see hands-on demonstrations

 - See which employers offer high school internships and volunteer opportunities